Concurrency

 Syntax and Usage

-Channels have the type chan objtype
+Channels are declared with the type chan objtype

 Channels do not have to be declared as mut